ST. LOUIS

 This sculpture was in the lobby and it compares the size of the Arch to the size of a school bus…so crazy how tall and big it is!

 We waited about 15 minutes to get in line for our time slot.
-They’re pretty strict on not lingering around the area while you wait so as to not overcrowd the entrance which also acts as an exit.
+They’re pretty strict on not lingering around the area while you wait to not overcrowd the entrance which also acts as an exit.
 While we waited, we looked at some magnets in the gift shop since that’s what we like to get as a souvenir whenever we go somewhere new together.

 Once it was our turn to go in, we watched a short 5-minute video as a group which explained some history and facts of the Arch and what to expect when going up there.